SymbioticEDA/riscv-formal/docs/quickstart.md

 make -C checks -j$(nproc)
 ```

-This will run for approximately four CPU hours (AMD Bulldozer at 3.6 GHz).
+This will run in the order of four CPU hours (AMD Bulldozer at 3.6 GHz).
 It
 is over 60 individual checks than can all run in parallel if the machine has
 sufficient memory and cores.
 So if you run it on a large server you can
 completely verify the core in just a few minutes.